julianrosenberger/IntroCS/IntroCS_OOP.md

 ```

 ## Getter and setter methods
-Instead of using the `"."` (dot)-notation to access and edit data attributes outside classes, it's best practice to work with `getter` and `setter` methods.
+Instead of using the `"."` (dot) notation to access and edit data attributes outside classes, it's best practice to work with `getter` and `setter` methods.
 ```python
 class Gift():
     def __init__(self, content, width, height, color):